nyeoWM/New-York-Times-Natural-Language-Processing-Toolkit/README.md

 git clone https://github.com/nyeoWM/New-York-Times-Natural-Language-Processing-Toolkit.git
 ```

 2. Note: we use Pipenv to manage our dependencies.
 If you do not have Pipenv installed, install through pip by running the following command in terminal (Mac Os, Linux) or Powershell (Windows).
-Pip installation instructions can be found here: Installing Packages
+Pip installation instructions can be found here: [Installing Pip](https://pip.pypa.io/en/stable/installation/ "Installing Pip")

 ```
 pip install pipenv